Kohkitos/sql-data-base-building/README.md

 The tables that are worth keeping for the SQL database are: `actor`, `film`, `inventory` and `rental`. `old_HDD`, when transformed, will help us relate `film`, `category` and `actor`.

-On the other side, `language` will be useful if `film` had no repeated values in the `language_id` column.
+On the other side, `language` would have been useful if `film` had no repeated values in the `language_id` column.
 I don't believe there's something that can be done about it with just data cleaning and transformation, so I'm going to drop it.

 ## [Data Cleaning 🧹](#data-cleaning-)